-Rachel Kandiah is the Indigenous Outreach Coordinator for the Department of Student Life at the University of Toronto Scarborough.
+Rachel Kandiah is the Indigenous Outreach Coordinator, a work-study position with the Department of Student Life at the University of Toronto Scarborough.
 She recently took part in a workshop at the University to showcase the Indigenous initiatives she’s working on.

 “Scarborough is known for hosting many events that celebrate the beauty of every culture, yet I feel there is more to be said about the Indigenous community.”